Ad

-C - Control Structure
+Control Structure in C

 There are 3 types of control structures or control statements: